(see also Master of Environmental Science)

 Each student will have a Supervisory Committee normally consisting of a Supervisor and two others.
 The Supervisory Committee will be appointed by the Dean of Graduate Studies on the recommendation of the Board of Studies for Environmental Science.

 The program of each student will consist of a minimum of 12 credit hours in program courses which will include Environmental Science 6000 and Environmental Science 6010.
-Of the 6 credit hours remaining in program courses, 3 credit hours will be from Environmental Science 6001, 6002, and 6003 and the other 3 credit hours will be related to the student’s specialty and will normally be chosen from graduate courses offered by the Faculties of Science, Arts, Medicine, and Engineering and Applied Science.
+Of the 6 credit hours remaining in program courses, 3 credit hours will be from Environmental Science 6001, 6002, and 6003 and the other 3 credit hours will be related to the student’s specialty and will normally be chosen from graduate courses offered by the Faculties of Science, Humanities and Social Sciences, Medicine, and Engineering and Applied Science.

 All students will be required to submit a thesis embodying the results of systematic research on an approved topic.
 The thesis will be evaluated according to procedures outlined in General Regulations, Theses and Reports.